linagora/hublin/README.md

 `docker-compose` allows to describe and run distributed applications (cf `docker-compose.yml` file).

-Note: A docker-compose based image is available on the Docker Hub at `linagora/hublin-all`.

 #### Launch

 ``` sh
 docker-compose up
 ```

 #### Build

 ``` sh